Urssito/Kakuy/README.md

 ## Kakuy To The Moon App

-# Only avaible on PC!!!
+### Only avaible on PC!!!

+where did we get the data:

  - [_average amount of deforestation every 4 years_](http://www.ecopuerto.com/Bicentenario/informes/INFDEFORenARGENT2004.pdf)_, page 7_.
 The deforestation that occurred between 1998 and 2001 is used as a reference point, where there was aggressive logging towards the Chaco-Santiagueño forest (306,055 hectares).
  - _Hacha y Quebracho, Raúl Dargoltz. page 99_.
 The book relates that at the beginning of the great deforestation of Santiago (in approximately 1867) it is estimated that there were 10,972,200.